Noctis/kickstart-app/docs/HTTP.md

 Files related to an HTTP application can be found in the `public`, `src/Http` and `templates` folders.

-The `public` folder contains the `index.php` file, which acts as an "entry" point for every incoming HTTP request (TODO: link to an article about the "Front Controller" design pattern) and in 99% of cases should not be modified.
+The `public` folder contains the `index.php` file, which acts as an ["entry" point](https://martinfowler.com/eaaCatalog/frontController.html) for every incoming HTTP request.
+Should you wish to change the list of used [service providers](Service_Providers.md) for your Web-based application, this is the file you should be modifying.

 The `src/Http` folder contains the "meat" of an HTTP application.
 Here you will find a couple of things: